MT-Qlu/Machine-Learning/Essentials Toolkit/Errors/README.md

 **Location:** `Machine-Learning/Essentials/Errors`

 This guide consolidates the most commonly used loss and error metrics across regression and classification workflows.
-Each entry includes the mathematical definition, a plain-text counterpart for quick reference, typical use cases, and implementation notes that align with the modular utilities in `errors/metrics.py`.
+Each entry includes the mathematical definition, a plain-text counterpart for quick reference, typical use cases, and implementation notes that align with the modular utilities in `Essentials Toolkit/Errors/metrics.py`.

 ## Getting Started